ClearBlade/ia-microfrontends/README.md

 ### Adding a new mfe to a category

 1. Create a new directory within the category directory (e.g. src/attributeViewWidgets/GateStatus/)
 2. Add a new entry point to the webpack.config.js, pointing to your entry file.
 Please follow the naming convention for your webpack entry point of `<CategoryName>_<YourMfeName>`.
-See other entry files regarding usage of `singleSpaReact` and lifecycles to understand how to set up your index file.
+See entry files for GateStatus or TrackStatus regarding usage of `singleSpaReact` and lifecycles to understand how to set up your index file.
 3. Local development:
    - Make sure to `npm install` from the root of the repository before beginning.
    - `npm run start` from the root the repository.
 This will run all entry points in the webpack.config.js.